 Security may be created over equipment by way of either a fixed charge or floating charge.

 Security over inventory will typically take the form of a floating charge as the chargor trading company will need to retain sufficient freedom to deal with inventory in the ordinary course of business.
 The security is deemed to “float‟ over the assets and remains dormant until some further step is taken by or on behalf of the chargee, at which point the floating charge crystallises into a fixed charge.
-The crystallisation of a floating charge into a fixed charge may occur on the happening of a specified event (ie, an event of default) or where the borrower becomes insolvent.
+The crystallisation of a floating charge into a fixed charge may happen upon the occurrence of a specified event (ie, an event of default) or where the borrower becomes insolvent.

 Security over receivables most commonly takes the form of a legal assignment and is permitted provided the underlying contract creating the receivable does not contain a prohibition on assignment.
 A legal assignment is similar to a mortgage in that it transfers the legal or beneficial ownership in an asset to the creditor, subject to that ownership being assigned back to the debtor upon discharge of the secured obligations owing to the creditor.